Wayne Laugesen: War on regulations

-Laugesen, who considers himself a conservative libertarian, has criticized urban planners who advocate "affordable housing" while harming minorities and the poor with anti-growth policies.
-His work became the topic of a journalistic ethics debate in 2004, when he smashed historic windows from a Boulder, Colorado, home in protest of historic preservation orders by the Boulder City Council—an act that led media critic Michael Roberts to coin the phrase "commando journalism".
+Laugesen has criticized urban planners who advocate "affordable housing" while harming minorities and the poor with anti-growth policies.
+His work became the topic of a journalistic ethics debate in 2004, when he publicly destroyed windows from a Boulder, Colorado, home—with full cooperation of the homeowner, and Laugesen's publisher—to protest preservation orders by Boulder city planners that he and other critics considered excessive and unconstitutional.
+The action led media critic Michael Roberts to coin the phrase "commando journalism" in Westword.